 Provide one time only: Letter signed by M.D. stating that client is HIV positive and needs case management support services to maintain stability

 Provide every 6 months: Photo ID, Proof of Income, Proof of Alabama Residency, Health Insurance Card

 Imagine trying to navigate through our complicated healthcare system while being HIV positive with a limited income and no reliable transportation, and no health insurance.
 Case management is provided by BAO Social Workers to ensure that the individuals we serve are receiving the care they need to stay healthy and strong.
 Our Social Workers maintain close relationships with clients and healthcare providers so that they can connect all of the dots and ensure our clients have all the tools they need to maintain healthy and productive lives.

 Nutrition is a key factor in maintaining health.
-BAO offers a food pantry where clients receive a 50 pound box of food each month.
+BAO offers a food pantry where clients receive a 50+ pound box of FRESH food each month through our B-FED Program.
 Nutritional supplments are also available for those who need them, as well as grocery store vouchers.
 Additionally, BAO provides clients with personal care products several times per year.
 Personal care products include soaps and detergents, cleaning supplies, hygiene items, etc.